promptfoo/promptfoo-docs/docs/getting-started.md

    npx promptfoo@latest eval
    ```

-1. After the evaluation is complete, you may open the web viewer to review the outputs:
+1. After the evaluation is complete, open the web viewer to review the outputs:

    ```
    npx promptfoo@latest view